-Camps that implemented the multi-pronged approach of pods, testing, and masking saw great outcomes in summer 2020- asymptomatic cases of COVID-19 were identified prior to, and during the early days, of camp and spread was mitigated to allow for the majority of camp programming to continue as normal.
+Camps that implemented the multi-pronged approach of pods, testing, and masking saw great outcomes in the previous summers – asymptomatic cases of COVID-19 were identified prior to, and during the early days, of camp, and spread was mitigated so as to allow for the majority of camp programming to continue as normal.

 “Visitors Day” is a great WA WA tradition, however we will not hold it this summer in order to limit the number of outside people within base camp.
 Letter writing is always a treasured point of contact while campers are at camp.
 The landline phone is also available for phone calls as needed.

-We are still evaluating the best method for delivering meals and have several options to work with including using our parade field, and both our inside lodge & dining hall (both areas are surrounded by open windows).
+We have several options to work with including using our parade field, and both our inside lodge & dining hall (both areas are surrounded by open windows).

 Our camp is licensed by the State of Massachusetts Department of Public Health.
-Camp WA WA will follow all CDC and MDPH guidelines for summer camp operations this summer, and will put in place any additional measures deemed necessary for our particular camp community.
 We work closely with our local health department, as well as the Massachusetts Camping Association, and the American Camping Association (ACA) New England Chapter.
 Our health care is supervised by Nella Stoltz, Pediatric Nurse Practitioner, DNP, APRN, PNP-BC, ACNP, CCRN-P, and delivered by a team of nurses and doctors- all of whom have pediatric experience during the rest of the year.

 - Massachusetts Camping Association

 - American Camping Association